bouncmpe/website/content/about/_index.en.md

 ---
 title: About
 menu:
   main:
+    identifier: about
     weight: 1
 ---

 ## Information

 Bogazici University, founded in 1863, is the top ranking public university in Turkey according to the central university exam results.
 The Computer Engineering Department (BU-CmpE) ranks as the top CmpE department in Turkey according to the Higher Education Council's number of publications per faculty list, with its 21 full-time faculty members, 9 research labs, more than 250 graduate students and 650 undergraduate students.
 The department is internationally recognized for its education and research activities (QS World University Ranking for BU & QS University Rankings: EECA 2016 in comparison).
 The Computer Engineering Program is accredited by ABET.

 The mission statement of Bogazici University School of Engineering is as follows:

 > The mission of the Bogazici University School of Engineering is to educate individuals for careers of leadership and innovation in industry, government and educational institutions; to expand the engineering knowledge base through original research; to contribute through professional services towards more prosperous and sustainable society.

 {.blockquote}

 In light of the above mission statement, Department of Computer Engineering has established the following mission for itself: